 PRINCE EDWARD ISLAND

-Civil records of birth, marriage and death records are kept by the provincial Department of Health and Wellness - Vital Statistics.
-Additional details can be found on their Public Archives and Records Office - Births, Marriages, Deaths page.
+Civil records of birth, marriage and death records are kept by the provincial Department of Justice and Public Safety - Vital Statistics.
+Additional details can be found on their Genealogy at the Public Archives page.

 NEWFOUNDLAND AND LABRADOR